SwiftStrike24/AI-Kraken-TradingBot/bot/prompt_template.md

 - One buy order for `Asset B`/USD with allocation_percentage: 0.50
 - One buy order for `Asset C`/USD with allocation_percentage: 0.40

+- The "holds" key must contain a list of hold objects for assets you choose to maintain (no trade).
+For each currently held, tradeable asset not included in "trades", you MUST include a hold object with:
+  * "pair" (string, e.g., "ETHUSD")
+  * "confidence_score" (float): 0.1–1.0 reflecting conviction to hold
+  * "reasoning" (string): Brief justification for holding (market conditions, asset performance, and portfolio strategy alignment)
+  * "current_allocation_percentage" (float, optional): Current allocation to aid reporting

 - The "strategy" key must contain the chosen trading strategy name (e.g., "MOMENTUM_TRADING", "MEAN_REVERSION", "ALTCOIN_ROTATION", "DEFENSIVE_HOLDING").

-- The "thesis" key must contain a one-paragraph string explaining your strategic reasoning, chosen strategy justification, and how trades align with current market conditions.
+- The "thesis" key must contain a one-paragraph string explaining your strategic reasoning, chosen strategy justification, and how trades and holds align with current market conditions.

+Important: Do NOT place any "hold" items inside the "trades" array.
+Holds are informational only and must be listed under "holds".
 </TASK>

 <EXAMPLE>